Abbernythe History, Family Crest & Coats of Arms

 Abbernythe Spelling Variations

 When the first dictionaries were invented in the last few hundred years, spelling gradually became standardized.
 Before that time, scribes spelled according to sound.
 Names were often recorded under different spelling variations every time they were written.
 Abbernythe has been written Abernethy, Anernethie, Abernathy, Abernathie, Albirnyth, Abirnethie, Abernettie and many more.

 Early Notables of the Abbernythe family (pre 1700)

-More information is included under the topic Early Abbernythe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Abbernythe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Abbernythe family to Ireland